 See hundreds of wild horses roam in their natural habitat.
 Experience ancient petroglyphs and ceremonial sites.
 Explore early Pioneer & Native American history.
 Located 14 miles south of Hot Springs off SD Hwy 71.
 Private and educational excursions to see Wild Horse herds available by appointment.
 Open year-round.

 Tour one of the longest caves in the world and see its rare boxwork formation.
 The cave and the park are open all year.
 Call the park or visit the website for tour times.
 Drive through or hike the prairie and ponderosa pine forests of the park to see buffalo, elk, deer, coyotes, antelope and prairie dogs.
 Explore the Visitor Center’s exhibits about wildlife, Cave,and colorful history.
 Watch the park movie or visit our bookstore.

 I was wondering...

-Hot Springs is home to numerous “Minnekahta,” or warm water springs, which are located in several areas around Hot Springs.
-The largest and most easily accessible can be found at Evans Plunge Mineral Springs, which has thrilled generations of Hot Springs visitors and residents.
+Hot Springs is home to numerous “Minnekahta,” or warm water springs, which are located in several areas around the area and feed into Fall River, which runs the length of downtown Hot Springs.
+Some of the largest and most easily accessible springs can be found at Evans Plunge Mineral Springs, Moccasin Springs Natural Mineral Spa, and Cascade Springs.
 You can read more about all the springs in our blog post.

 Hot Springs is located at the southern edge of the Black Hills, about 50 minutes south of Rapid City via Highway 79 and an hour south of Mt.
 Rushmore via Highway 385.
 If you’re coming from Nebraska, Wyoming or Colorado, Hot Springs is located along SD-18 and SD-71.
 Learn more here: http://www.hotsprings-sd.com/live-and-work/getting-here/